dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 3. We would need to add an activity, in our Kotlin app, to handle sign in and sign up.
 4. We would need to add another activity to handle password retrieval.

-The changes to the Kotlin app wouldn't be that hard if we avoid advanced features like [Passwordless feature](https://auth0.com/passwordless) and social providers (which are all trivial with Auth0).
+The changes to the Kotlin app wouldn't be that hard if we avoid advanced features like integrations with [*Active Directory* ](https://auth0.com/docs/connector) and [social providers](https://auth0.com/docs/identityproviders) (which are all trivial with Auth0).
 Regarding the backend refactoring, Auth0's blog provides many articles that addresses home made solutions on different languages and platforms, like:

 - [Securing Node.js with JWTs](https://auth0.com/blog/building-and-authenticating-nodejs-apps/)
 - [Securing Spring Boot with JWTs](https://auth0.com/blog/securing-spring-boot-with-jwts/)